Display Audio and Video - React

 };

-So to solve that we will mute the audio
+So to avoid that, mute the audio

 of the localParticipant